 To apply for the PTAS, you need to submit a written proposal.
 Deadlines, guidance and application form here.

 Application deadlines for two calls in academic year 2019/2020 are 24 October 2019 and 19 March 2020.
 There is a special call for additional funding related to Widening Participation.

 Applications are submitted by midnight on these dates and are electronic only.
 Please note that late submissions will not be accepted and all submissions will require signatures (you would therefore be submitting pdf scanned copies, or use electronic signatures in your documentation).
 See below for 'how to submit'.

 Detailed information on how to apply and details of how to submit your application are included in the regular and small grant guidance notes and proposal cover pages, available for download below.

 Submission themes and special calls

-As well as submissions within the general remit of PTAS, we would welcome the following themed submissions and have additional funding for special calls:
+As well as submissions within the general remit of PTAS, we would welcome the following themed submissions and have additional funding for special call(s) as follows:

-Special Call for Widening Participation (March 2019): Project submissions that relate to widening participation and, in particular, the University Widening Participation Strategy (2018) are strongly encouraged.
+Special Call for Widening Participation (October 2019/March 2020): Project submissions that relate to widening participation and, in particular, the University Widening Participation Strategy (2018) are strongly encouraged.
 Please mark your application ‘WIDENING PARTICIPATION’.
 Relevant topics might include, but are not limited to: providing support throughout degree progression; providing academic skills support at key transition points; inclusion, equality and diversity in the curriculum.